biostatpzeng/pingzeng/README.md

 **Employment**
-+ Xuzhou Medical University: Xuzhou, Jiangsu, CN
++ 2012-12-01 to 2018-07-02: Associate Professor, Department of Biostatistics, Xuzhou Medical University

-+ 2012-12-01 to present | Lecturer (Department of Biostatistics)
++ 2012-12-01 to 2018-07-02: Lecturer, Department of Biostatistics, Xuzhou Medical University

-+ University of Michigan: Ann Arbor, MI, US
-+ 2015-10-12 to present | Postdoctoral Fellow (Department of Biostatistics)
++ 2015-10-12 to 2017-09-28: Postdoctoral Fellow, Department of Biostatistics, University of Michigan

-+ Xuzhou Medical University: Xuzhou, Jiangsu, CN
-+ 2012-12-01 to 2018-07-02 | Lecturer (Department of Biostatistics)

-+ Xuzhou Medical University: Xuzhou, Jiangsu, CN
-+ 2009-09-01 to 2012-11-31 | Teaching Assistant Lecturer (Department of Biostatistics)
++ 2009-09-01 to 2012-11-31 | Teaching Assistant Lecturer, Department of Biostatistics, Xuzhou Medical University

 **Education**
-+ Nanjing Medical University: Nanjing, Jiangsu, CN
-+ 2012-09-01 to 2015-07-01 | PhD (Department of Biostatistics)
++ 2012-09-01 to 2015-07-01: PhD, Department of Biostatistics, Nanjing Medical University